Though discussions both here and on several forums about the fact that the new MacOS Sierra, Private key sites are not kept Keychain after restart.

 1. Open the Terminal application on MacOS and execute the command:

 sudo nano ~ / .ssh / config

 2. Add the following lines:

-In the file ~ / .ssh / config can add as many aliases want.
-The condition is that the line "Host" to have different names.
+You can add as many aliases as you want in the ~ / .ssh / config file.
+The condition is that at the "Host" line you have different names.